You’ve been offered the job. But should you take it?

-Ask for documentation on these benefits that you can study at home, and ask for clarification on any ambiguities regarding things like fees, company matching and investment options.
+Ask for documentation on these benefits that you can study at home, and ask for clarification on any ambiguities regarding things like fees, company matching and investment options/limitations.

 It’s critical that you do your due diligence, and this means getting everything, and I mean everything, in writing.
 The hours, the expectations, what exact role you’ll play on the team, etc. This ensures that all that was promised will be delivered.

-They’re doing work they don’t enjoy and frustrated each day, and end up leaving soon after.
+They’re doing work they don’t enjoy and feeling frustrated each day and end up leaving soon after.
 So get it in writing!